Multiculturalism in Azerbaijan: European communities

-European ethnicities that immigrated to and lived in Azerbaijan during the 19th and early 20th centuries, following the Russian conquest of the Caucasus and the oil boom in the country brought about by industrialization, included Slavs (Russians, Ukrainians, Belarusians, Poles, Czechs, Slovaks, Bulgarians, Serbs), Germanic speakers (Germans (including Austrians), Swedes, Swiss, Dutch, British (including English)), Greeks, Romance speakers (Moldovans, Romanians, French, Italians), Balts (Lithuanians, Latvians), and Finno-Ugric speakers (Estonians, Finns, Hungarians, Mordovians, Mari), with a total of over 20 different nationalities being represented in the region by the 1920s.
+European ethnicities that immigrated to and lived in Azerbaijan during the 19th and early 20th centuries, following the Russian conquest of the Caucasus and the oil boom in the country brought about by industrialization, included Slavs (Russians, Ukrainians, Belarusians, Poles, Czechs, Slovaks, Bulgarians, Serbs), Germanics (Germans, Austrians, Swedes, Swiss, Dutch, English), Greeks, Latins (Moldovans, Romanians, French, Italians), Balts (Lithuanians, Latvians), and Finno-Ugrics (Estonians, Finns, Hungarians, Mordovians, Mari), with a total of over 20 different nationalities being represented in the region by the 1920s.
+Some European communities were land-poor peasants who lived in rural areas and involved themselves in agriculture, while others were urban dwellers engaging in industrial activities.
+Many Americans also resided in Azerbaijan during this time, as they were fascinated by Baku's oil boom and aware of the Nobel family’s entrepreneurial activity in the city.

 Qırmızı Qəsəbə (Krasnaya Sloboda)

 Qırmızı Qəsəbə locals speak 3 languages: Judeo-Tat (spoken in daily conversations), Russian and Azerbaijani.
 Also, school books in their own language are prepared for them in Azerbaijan.
 Today, around 4 thousand Jews live in Qırmızı Qəsəbə.
-While the prevalent Jewish subgroup are the Mountain Jews, other subgroups that have historically inhabited this village include the Ashkenazi Jews, Krymchaks, Kurdish Jews, and Georgian Jews.
+While the prevalent Jewish subgroup are the Mountain Jews, other subgroups that have historically inhabited this village include the Ashkenazi Jews, Sephardic Jews, Krymchaks, Kurdish Jews, and Georgian Jews.

 Governmental aspect

 The State Committee for Work with Religious Organizations of Azerbaijan Republic ensures the Freedom of Religion of 21 non-Muslim religious groups.

 Article 25 and 44 of the Constitution of Azerbaijan grants minorities the equality of rights and liberties of everyone, irrespective of race, religion, language, sex, financial position, occupation, membership in political parties, trade unions and other public organizations.

 Ilham Aliyev announced that year 2016 is called "year of multiculturalism", thereafter Aliyev announced a listed of planned activities.
-In order to execute these the Baku International Multiculturalism Center was developed to improve execution and relations between nations, conferences, and cultures in different projects.
+To execute these the Baku International Multiculturalism Center was developed to improve execution and relations between nations, conferences, and cultures in different projects.